Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 BUDGET AND RESOURCE ALLOCATION

-All initiatives outlined in this accessibility plan have been integrated within the approved FBCL operating and capital budgets as presented within its Summary of the Corporate Plan 2022-23 to 2026-27.
-Further, these initiatives are being captured as an integral part of each department’s planning and detailed action plans.
+All initiatives outlined in this accessibility plan have been integrated within the approved FBCL operating and capital budgets as presented within its Summary of the Corporate Plan 2025-2026 to 2029-2030.
+Furthermore, these initiatives are being captured as an integral part of each department’s planning and detailed action plans.

 CONSULTATIONS